 A visual depiction of our remove outliers step is outlined below:

 Step 3: Momentum Screen

 In basketball, if a player has made a few shots in a row, the player is described as having a “hot hand;” in finance parlance, this player has “momentum.”
 But can basketball players actually exhibit momentum?
-Originally, the evidence seemed to reject such a theory, as outlined in a 1985 paper by Thomas Gilovich, Robert Vallone and Amos Tversky.(8)
+Initially, the evidence rejected such a theory, as outlined in a 1985 paper by Thomas Gilovich, Robert Vallone and Amos Tversky.(8)

-For decades, the theory of a hot hand in sports was considered a myth.
+The theory of a hot hand in sports was considered a myth for decades.
 The question appeared settled.
-However, recent working papers by Andrew Bocskocsky, John Ezekowitz and Carolyn Stein in 2013(9), and Brett S. Green and Jeffrey Zwiebel in 2013(10), now show that the hot hand probably exists in basketball and also in baseball.
+However, recent working papers by Andrew Bocskocsky, John Ezekowitz and Carolyn Stein in 2013(9), and Brett S. Green and Jeffrey Zwiebel in 2013(10), now shows that the hot hand probably exists in basketball and baseball.

 But how does one calculate momentum?

 When testing momentum in stock returns, we first need to identify the period over which we will calculate the momentum variable.
 Below, we summarize the main academic research findings for three different look-back momentum calculation periods:

 Short-Term Momentum (1-month) – exhibits a reversal in returns